 - Look for the line that says: /* That’s all, stop editing!
 Happy blogging. */ and paste this just before it: define( ‘WP_MEMORY_LIMIT’, ‘256M’ );

 It’s important to note that, even if you’ve made this error go away by increasing the memory limit, you might still have a problem.
 Something is gobbling up memory, perhaps a recently installed plugin or a theme function.
-If you know how to check your server logs, you may be able to identify the culprit there.
+Learn more about how to check your server logs so you can identify the culprit by reading through them.

 If you’re trying to upload a large file, you might run into the “Exceeds maximum upload size for this site” message.